apedgaon/FiniteElasticityFEM/README.txt

+This is C++ Finite Element code for solving 3D Finite Strain Elasticity.
+The material is assumed to be hyperelastic with St. Venant Kirchoff Model.

-This C++ code is dependent on Eigen 3.4.0 and will need it downloaded.
+This code is dependent on Eigen 3.4.0 which needs to be installed before building.
 	 https://eigen.tuxfamily.org/index.php?title=Main_Page

 A path to downloaded eigen directory should be provided to cmake.